ZXJ-DSA/HASP/README.md

 # HASP
-The implementation code of paper "A Spatio-temporal Optimized Framework for High-throughput Shortest Distance Query Processing on Dynamic Road Networks" (Submitted to VLDB 2026).
+The implementation code of paper "A Spatio-temporal Optimized Framework for High-throughput

+Shortest Distance Query Processing on Dynamic Road Networks" (Submitted to SIGMOD 2026).
 Please refer to the paper for the algorithm details.

 ## Algorithms